isaacfink21/biomehorizon/index.md

 Including more horizon bands will more precisely distinguish values and emphasize those at the highest ranges of magnitude.
 Using less bands will de-emphasize values at the extreme ends of the data.

-We can also change the origin value, which defines the baseline (i.e. value=0, the base of the first positive band) of horizon subplots.
-The sample values for each OTU will then be centered to this origin.
+We can also change the origin, the value at which all sample values will be centered.
 We can supply this either as a constant, to set a fixed origin value for all OTUs, or as a function that operates on sample values, to evaluate a unique origin for each panel.

 ```
 ## Origin as the mean absolute deviation of sample values